theseatoad/theseatoad.github.io/content/post/RustForGameDevelopment1.md

 It is important to derive both Debug and PartialEq as we will want to both print to the console the value of the enum (Debug) and compare moves and game results to other moves and game results (PartialEq).

 Now that we have an enum to store moves, it is important to define how a string can be converted into a move.
-This can be done through implementing the from_str trait for our enum.
+This can be done through implementing the FromStr trait for our enum.

 ```rust
 impl FromStr for Move {